Your account has been created!

 By focusing on storytelling and letting them guide the conversation, you will gain many insights that are incredibly valuable for your business.

 Of course, you can also add dimensions or leave some out.
+This is your design process.
 The key aspect when using this tool is to understand customers from different angles and get a picture from their point of view that is as complete as possible.

 It is thereby also important to let the user guide the conversation.
 If they want to talk more about their feelings than about what they see and hear, let them and ask follow up questions.
 If one part of the map is empty at the end, don't worry.
 Just ask yourself: Do I really understand this person?
 And what are the implications of this for my business?